 Antam Tayan Chemical Grade Alumina Project, Indonesia

-The Indonesian state-owned metals and mining company PT Aneka Tambang, also known as PT Antam, is constructing a new chemical grade alumina (CGA) project on a 36,410ha site in the Sanggau Regency, Tayan in the province of West Kalimantan.
-The plant will produce a variety of alumina grades such as calcined and commodity products.
+Indonesian state-owned metals and mining company PT Aneka Tambang, also known as PT Antam, constructed a new chemical grade alumina (CGA) project on a 36,410ha site in the Sanggau Regency, Tayan in the province of West Kalimantan.
+The plant produces a variety of alumina grades such as calcined and commodity products.

-Construction of the plant started in April 2011 and the project is scheduled for completion in December 2013.
-Commercial production is expected to begin in January 2014.
-SDK will provide the necessary technology for alumina production at the plant.
+Construction of the plant started on 11 April 2011 and commissioning began in October 2013.
+Commercial operations started in February 2015.
+The plant produces 300,000t of chemical grade alumina a year.
+SDK provided the necessary technology for alumina production at the plant.

-The Tayan CGA plant is being built by PT Indonesia Chemical Alumina (ICA), a joint venture between Antam (80%) and Japanese Showa Denko K.K.
-(SDK - 20%).
+The Tayan CGA plant was built by PT Indonesia Chemical Alumina (ICA), a joint venture between Antam (80%) and Japanese Showa Denko K K (SDK - 20%).

-SDK will use 200,000t (66.67%) of CGA from the plant while the remaining 100,000t will be marketed in Indonesia and exported to Japan and other countries.
-When fully operational, the plant is expected to generate revenues of $200m per year.
-It is also expected to have a positive impact on the local economy.
+SDK uses 200,000t (66.67%) of CGA from the plant, while the remaining 100,000t is marketed in Indonesia and exported to Japan and other countries.
+The plant generates revenues of approximately $200m a year.

-The project is estimated to cost about ¥40bn ($450m).
-It will be funded by the two stakeholders of ICA and through external financing.
-The project also received loan support from the Japan Bank for International Cooperation (JBIC) and several other commercial banks.
-The debt guarantee for the loans is being provided by Japan Oil, Gas and Metals National Corporation (JOGMEC).
+The $490m project was funded by the two stakeholders of ICA and through external financing.
+It also received loan support from the Japan Bank for International Cooperation (JBIC) and several other commercial banks.
+The debt guarantee for the loans was provided by Japan Oil, Gas and Metals National Corporation (JOGMEC).

 Alumina is an inorganic compound produced by processing bauxite.
-Bauxite will be supplied by Antam which owns a mining right to the raw material.
-The new plant will add considerable value to the bauxite reserves of Antam.
+Bauxite is supplied by Antam, which owns a mining right to the raw material.
+The new plant has added considerable value to the bauxite reserves of Antam.

 PT Indonesia Chemical Alumina was established in February 2007 with a capital of $3.5m, by Antam (65%), Showa Denko (20%) and Marubeni Corporation (15%).
 In August 2010, Antam purchased Marubeni's stake in ICA for $525,000.

-Antam has its largest bauxite reserves (13.5m wet metric tons) in Tayan, exported to Japan and China.
+Antam has its biggest bauxite reserves (13.5 million wet metric tonnes) in Tayan, exported to Japan and China.
 The company is establishing joint venture alumina projects as part of its strategy to explore the downstream markets.
-The company is building two alumina factories in West Kalimantan: a $1bn, 1m mt/y Mempawah smelter grade alumina (SGA) plant to be operational in 2014; and the Tayan CGA plant.
+The company is building two alumina factories in West Kalimantan: a $1bn, 1Mt/y Mempawah smelter-grade alumina (SGA) and the Tayan CGA plant.

-SDK currently produces chemical grade alumina and aluminium hydrate from bauxite ore at its Yokohama plant in Japan, for supply in the domestic market.
+SDK produces chemical-grade alumina and aluminium hydrate from bauxite ore at its Yokohama plant in Japan, for supply in the domestic market.
 The plant, however, will be closed by 2015 to meet SDK's plans to cease bauxite residue disposal into the sea.

 The company, therefore, ventured into the 200,000t/y alumina project to meet the requirements of its existing customers from 2014.